ckbjimmy/hst953_iomed/README.md

 In the following sections, we provide some MIMIC and eICU SQL codes related to our topics, intake/output and medication, which are adopted from [MIT-LCP repository](https://github.com/MIT-LCP/mimic-code) but modified for the databases on Google Cloud.
 For people who want to run the codes on local postgreSQL server, please go back to the [GitHub repo](https://github.com/MIT-LCP/mimic-code) and use the original SQL.
 (This is because that the Google BigQuery and PostgreSQL still have some differences in syntax.)

-We thank Dr. Alistair Johnson for his effort constructing all these code repositories and sharing his queries to us.
+We thank Dr. Alistair Johnson, Dr. Tom Pollar, and other MIT LCP members for their effort constructing all these code repositories and sharing their queries to us.

 ## Intake/Output